modi975/Credit_Risk/Report.md

 ----------
-Our group split the work as following
- I was mostly involved with the cleaning and imputation part. while Gilles was responsible for  prediction.

 ### Imputation
 Logistic regression : Like features in domain of -$\infty$ to $\infty$ likes normally distributed variables Yeo- Jhonson --> improve normality